Port Jefferson Station, New York

-Port Jefferson Station is a hamlet and census-designated place (CDP) in the Town of Brookhaven, in Suffolk County, in New York, United States.
-The population was 7,838 as of the 2010 census.
+Port Jefferson Station (historically known as Comsewogue and Echo) is a hamlet and census-designated place (CDP) in the Town of Brookhaven, in Suffolk County, in New York, United States.
+The population was 7,950 at the time of the 2020 census.

 History

 The area now known as Port Jefferson Station was first called by the Native American name Comsewogue.
 The name "Echo" was also used.
 The first Colonial resident, William Tooker, had arrived by 1750.

 In 1873, the Long Island Rail Road arrived to provide service to nearby Port Jefferson, providing the hamlet with its present-day name.

 The primarily farming community began to experience suburban growth following the construction of Nesconset Highway in the mid 1950s.
 By the early 1970s, it had become a primarily suburban community.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, all land.

 The train tracks mark the northern boundary of Port Jefferson Station, separating it from the Village of Port Jefferson.
 Nesconset Highway to the south forms a boundary with Terryville.